LAStools/LAStools.github.io/download/lasclip_README.txt

   can be used together with the TO_core_last_zoom.las or the TO_core_last.las data set to clip away the Toronto city hall.

-  Please license from martin.isenburg@rapidlasso.com to use lasclip commercially.
+  Please license from info@rapidlasso.de to use lasclip commercially.

   For updates check the website or join the LAStools mailing list.